aParr0t/agario-custom-skin/README.md

 # agario-custom-skin
 A console script that lets you use any 512x512 image as a skin.
+Note: this only works on desktop, since (as far as I know) you need to use the webbrowser's developer tools in process.

 ## Instructions:
 1. Download any 512x512 png image